Sweet Potato Cake with Pecan Praline Icing is the perfect fall dessert. Cooking it in an iron skillet makes it even better.

 - I like to use canola oil, but if you have a different vegetable oil, go for it.

 - If you don’t have an iron skillet, order one now! (details below).
-In the meantime, this cake can be made in any similar sized pan.
+In the meantime, this cake can be made in a 9 by 13 inch pan, but watch carefully for doneness.
+It will cook faster than the iron skillet.

 The Pecan Praline Icing